Tag Archives: Visiting the Brooklyn Botanical Garden

 Rose Garden at the Brooklyn Botanical Garden

 It was a beautiful sunny Spring evening and the garden was packed with families picnicking on the lawns all over the gardens, having dinner at the Magnolia Cafe near the middle of the gardens where a special menu was laid out.
-Others like myself were listening to music in the area by the gift shop or ordering Rose Sangria from the bar which was made with infused rose petals (and is delicious).
+Others like me were listening to music in the area by the gift shop or ordering Rose Sangria from the bar which was made with infused rose petals (and is delicious).

 The musicians were playing show tunes and the gardens hired a wonderful singer for the night.
 She was doing all the old Cole Porter songs while I was listening to her and the band.
 It was nice to just relax with a drink and listen to the band with the other members.
 Some take it really seriously and dress to the hilt in blazers and hats.
 I sometimes feel a little under-dressed for the occasion.